-CS: Like acid coming up and causes a burning sensation in your heart or in your throat.
+CS: It feels like acid coming up and causing a burning sensation in your heart or in your throat.
 It can mimic a heart attack.
-So in a 50 year old person, you can’t just assume that it is reflux, you have to make sure the heart is ok.
+So in a fifty-year-old person, you can’t just assume that it is reflux, you have to make sure the heart is ok.

 LW: Could you have both reflux and heart problems?

-CS: Yes, you must make sure that the heart is ok, because the heart will kill you, the reflux won’t.
+CS: Yes, you must make sure that the heart is ok because the heart problems will kill you, the reflux will not.

 LW: How do you treat the reflux?